Scholarship for Explorable Research

 - Send us the URL of your article as a help message.

-- Submissions will be accepted until January 15, 2019 in your local time zone.
+- DEADLINE EXTENDED!
+Submissions will be accepted until midnight on February 25, 2019 in your local time zone.

 - Your project should roughly take 2 months to implement and begins upon receipt of the first installment of the award.